Experienced Child Support Attorney Representation

 At the Law Offices of William M. Strachan in Huntington Beach, California, we have represented and defended parents in child support disputes for 28 years.
 Contact us for a free consultation with Attorney Strachan.

 Child Support in California

 California has specific guidelines for determining child support amounts, also known as awards.
 In child support proceedings it is important to have a qualified attorney who can help you navigate through the daunting process.
-During divorce or other child support proceeding, the court calculates an appropriate child support award using the guidelines as set forth in specific family law statutes.
+During a divorce or other child support proceeding, the court calculates an appropriate child support award using the guidelines as set forth in specific family law statutes.
 Some factors taken into account in the guidelines include: